 The Process of Getting Key Person Insurance

-Setting up a policy typically involves:
+Setting up a policy typically involves four steps:

 - Policy issuance, after which the company begins paying premiums and coverage goes into effect.